- Why Us

 A nonconformance may also be a part that is used in other assemblies.
 Identification of a product made with the nonconforming part can be challenging.
 It can also be costly to rework or scrap as more labor has been consumed in the assembly process.

-Nonconforming processes should be shut down until a root cause of the nonconformance is identified and addressed.
-If product or parts are impacted, then these need to be controlled as nonconforming product.
+Unless there is high confidence that the inspection process will detect every non-conforming part, any nonconforming processes should be shut down until a root cause of the nonconformance is identified and addressed.
+If products or parts are impacted, then these need to be controlled as nonconforming products.

-The controlling action occurs any time new nonconforming product or processes are identified and should not wait on a material review board (MRB) to convene, as this may be too late.
+The controlling action occurs any time new nonconforming products or incorrect quality control processes are identified and should not wait on a material review board (MRB) to convene, as this may be too late.

-Typically, nonconforming product is controlled in a Quality Control Hold.
-On a production floor this may be a closed off area to hold the nonconfoming product that is only accessible by the quality team.
+Typically, nonconforming products are controlled in a Quality Control Hold.
+On a production floor this may be a closed off area to hold the nonconforming product that is only accessible by the quality team.
 Having the nonconforming product or processes controlled gives you the time to properly assess the nonconformance and make the appropriate decisions.

 The second step is to review the nonconformance that was found.

 One way to do this is to convene a material review board (MRB).
-Your company should determine the members of this group prior to the occurrence of a nonconformance.
+Your company should determine the key players involved in this group prior to the occurrence of a nonconformance.
 MRB members are responsible for reviewing the nonconformance and determining next steps.

 It’s important to note that one part of the review process involves controlling and segregating the nonconforming product, if not already completed.
 The last thing you want is for the problematic part to advance into manufacturing or a defective product to interface with end users.